nasa/NPSS-Power-System-Library/README.md

 various components, and how they may be connected to an NPSS gas-turbine engine model.

-## Setup

-It is ***highly*** recommended to run `NPSS-PSL-env.bat` in the scripts directory to configure the NPSS PSL environment and binary.

 ## Usage

-If you have run the environment batch script, you can now run a model like so:
+If you have your NPSS environment set up, you can now run a model like so:

 ```bat
 runnpss-psl run\[file_name].run
 ```

-> NOTE: It is recommended you currently run this command from the project root directory (containing "src", "model", etc).
+> NOTE: You must run this command from the project root directory (containing "src", "model", etc).

 ## Example